verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 ![](/docs/guides/migrate/images/helidon-certificate-browser.png)

-#### Let's Encrypt Staging with OCI DNS ClusterIssuer
+#### Let's Encrypt staging with OCI DNS ClusterIssuer

 To create a `ClusterIssuer` using Let's Encrypt with OCI DNS, you must:

 - [Install the cert-manager-oci-webhook](#installing-the-oci-dns-webhook-solver).
-- Create an OCI user-principal secret, as documented [here]({{< relref "/docs/networking/traffic/dns#create-an-oracle-cloud-infrastructure-api-secret-in-the-target-cluster" >}}) in the `clusterResourceNamespace` for the Cert-Manager installation.
+- Create an OCI user-principal secret, as documented [here]({{< relref "/docs/networking/traffic/dns#create-an-oracle-cloud-infrastructure-api-secret-in-the-target-cluster" >}}) in the `clusterResourceNamespace` for the cert-manager installation.

-The following example creates a Let's Encrypt Staging cluster issuer that:
+The following example creates a Let's Encrypt staging cluster issuer that:

 - Uses the OCI DNS zone `mydns.io`
 - Specifies the OCI compartment containing the OCI DNS zone